mnfst/website/content/integrations/fly-io.md

 > ⚠️ warning
 > This guide does not ensure persistent data for the database and the storage.

-In this tutorial, We will guide you through deploying your Manifest backend on Render, a popular cloud provider.
+In this tutorial, we will guide you through deploying your Manifest backend on Fly.io, a cloud provider focused on simplicity and speed.

-You will set up a Manifest project, configure it for deployment, and then deploy it on Render.
-By the end of this tutorial, you should have your Manifest backend running on Render.
+You will set up a Manifest project, configure it for deployment, and then deploy it on Fly.io.
+By the end of this tutorial, you should have your Manifest backend running on Fly.io.

 ## What is Manifest?

-[Manifest](/) is a streamlined Backend-as-a-Service designed to accelerate your development process.
-With Manifest, you can define your entire backend architecture in a single, intuitive YAML file.
-This approach not only simplifies setup but also provides a foundation for data management, storage solutions, and business logic.
-By abstracting the complexities of traditional backend development, Manifest enables developers to focus on building innovative features and delivering projects more swiftly.
+[Manifest](/) is a lightweight Backend-as-a-Service that speeds up backend development.
+With just one clear and concise YAML file, you can define your entire backend effortlessly.
+This simplifies configuration while offering solutions for data management, storage, and business logic.
+By eliminating the usual backend complexities, Manifest lets developers concentrate on shipping projects faster.

-## What is Render?
+## What is Fly.io?

-[Render](https://render.com) is a cloud provider that enables developers to ship apps without hassle.
-It offers scalable and easy-to-use services for deploying web applications, databases, and more.
+[Fly.io](https://fly.io/) is a developer-friendly cloud provider that focuses on fast deployments and a global reach.
+Fly.io enables you to run applications and databases in regions near your audience for lower latency and better performance.

 ## Prerequisites